PSeitz/lz4_flex/README.md

 ## Features
 - Very good logo
 - LZ4 Block format
-- Fastest LZ4 implementation in Rust
+- High performance
 - 1s clean release build time
 - feature flags to configure safe/unsafe code usage

 ## Usage:

-By default compression and decompression uses no usafe via the default feature flags "safe-encode" and "safe-decode".
+Compression and decompression uses no usafe via the default feature flags "safe-encode" and "safe-decode".
 If you need more performance you can disable them (e.g. with no-default-features).

 ```rust
 use lz4_flex::{compress_prepend_size, decompress_size_prepended};